turingschool/curriculum-site/module3/projects/take_home/tea_take_home_fe.md

 ## Tea Subscription

-You will create a tea subscription application that...
+You will create a tea subscription application.

 ### Requirements: